 05 August 2022 | NewsRegister now | NCIRS webinar - Emerging vaccine preventable diseases and vaccination for travelRead the full article

-As we continue to navigate life with COVID-19, we are seeing a rapid return of international movements of people, products, food and pathogens.
+As we continue to navigate life with COVID-19, we are seeing a rapid return of international movements of people and pathogens.

-In this next NCIRS webinar we will discuss and provide updates on the prevention and control of infectious diseases in the context of this globalisation and global travel.
+In this next NCIRS webinar, we will discuss and provide updates on the prevention and control of vaccine preventable diseases in the context of this increase in international travel.

 Topics covered will include: